The Dewalt DWS774 Review

 Quite a few comments about how light the saw is and how portable it is.
 A great addition to any large chop saw where a smaller one is required to move from job to job.
 For most of us we tend to move the saw from job to job rather than having a permanent work shop so definitely a big factor.

 For a mitre saw of this quality this is a great point.
 For a lot of people buying a mitre saw for the first time the brand reputation is important.
 To have a Dewalt competing against the likes of Evolution for price is a big factor in the good reviews.
+While you can get much cheaper models like Parkside in places like Lidl, it’s unlikely that you’ll get the same quality, so will need to head to stores like Machine Mart and Toolstation to get the premium brands.

 Easy To Store